 Some companies will bring their own staff to the booth, while others will hire temporary staff just for the event.
 This is usually the case when you lack a customer service staff or if you’re looking to attract a younger audience.
 Either way, the right team can connect audiences with your brand.

 If you decide to hire new staff, start the recruitment process early.
 If you ask the right interview questions, you’ll be able to check for industry and culture fit.
 All staff should understand your brand, your products, and your vision and should speak confidently to clients and partners.
+When managing recruitment for event staff, consider utilizing a CRM for recruitment to streamline the hiring process and effectively track and communicate with potential candidates.

 Follow-Up Immediately After the Exhibit | How to Run a Successful Conference